mmalik17/Rakamin-Mini-Project/Investigate-Business-Hotel-Using-Visualization/Readme.md

 - Task 4: Create a plot that shows the ratio of order cancellations to the leadtime of bookings for each type of hotel <br>

 The detail explanation about the project is described in PDF File

+# Requirement for running the code
+Library needed to be installed: <br>

+- Data Analysis: Numpy, Pandas,
+- Data Visualization: Matplotlib, Seaborn